Walter Bonatti: The tragedy of the Central Pillar of Frêney

-In the summer of 1961 Walter Bonatti, Andrea Oggioni and Roberto Gallieni decided to climb the Central Pillar of Frêney, an unclimbed peak of the Mont Blanc Group.
+In the summer of 1961 Walter Bonatti, Andrea Oggioni, and Roberto Gallieni decided to climb the Central Pillar of Frêney, an unclimbed peak of the Mont Blanc Group.
 During the approach at the Bivouac of La Fourche they met a French team composed of Pierre Mazeaud, Pierre Kohlmann, Robert Guillaume and Antoine Vieille.
 The two teams decided to make the ambitious climb together.

-A snow storm, lasting more than one week, blocked the two parties only 100 m from the summit of the pillar.
-In the meantime, two alpine guides (Gigi Panei and Alberto Tassotti) alerted by the fact that Bonatti had not yet returned to Courmayeur, moved to the Bivouac of La Fourche and realised, reading a note left by Bonatti in the hut book, the scope of the climb of the two teams.
+A snowstorm, lasting more than one week, blocked the two parties only 100 m from the summit of the pillar.
+In the meantime, two alpine guides (Gigi Panei and Alberto Tassotti) alerted by the fact that Bonatti had not yet returned to Courmayeur, moved to the Bivouac of La Fourche and realized, reading a note left by Bonatti in the hut book, the scope of the climb of the two teams.
 Meanwhile, Bonatti and the others were in a stalled situation; they had not moved for the previous three days.
-Finally they decided to descend but only three climbers (Bonatti, Gallieni and Mazeaud) managed to return safely.
-The other four died of exhaustion or accident, while trying to find a way out through the fresh snow.
+Finally, they decided to descend, but only three climbers (Bonatti, Gallieni and Mazeaud) managed to return safely.
+The other four died of exhaustion or from accidents while trying to find a way out through the fresh snow.
 Vieille died at the Rochers Gruber (a technical section of the climb) and Guillaume fell into a crevasse of the Freney Glacier.
 Andrea Oggioni died in the Innominata Gully, less than one hour of descent from the hut.
 Pierre Kohlmann died only 10 minutes walk from the hut.

-In 2002, French President Jacques Chirac awarded Bonatti the National Order of the Legion of Honor for the courage, determination and altruism he demonstrated trying to save his fellow climbers.
+In 2002, French President Jacques Chirac awarded Bonatti the National Order of the Legion of Honor for the courage, determination, and altruism he demonstrated in trying to save his fellow climbers.

 The Central Pillar of Frêney remained unclimbed only for a few days.
 On 29 August 1961 Chris Bonington, Ian Clough, Don Whillans and Jan Długosz were the first to solve what was called the "Last Great Problem of the Alps’.

 Grandes Jorasses

-In four days of climb, between the 6 and 10 August 1964, Bonatti climbed for the first time the Pointe Whymper (one of the six summits of the Grandes Jorasses) together with Michel Vaucher.
+In four days, between the 6 and 10 August 1964, Bonatti climbed for the first time the Pointe Whymper (one of the six summits of the Grandes Jorasses) together with Michel Vaucher.
 The climb (known today as the Bonatti-Vaucher route) is still considered very technical and difficult.
 It is classified as ED alpine grade and consists of 1100 m of rock-climbing rated UIAA VI, several sections of mixed ground quoted M6 (vertical to overhanging with difficult dry tooling) and with some pitches of A2 aid climbing.
 This difficult climb would be repeated in winter in 1976 by Pierre Béghin and Xavier Fargeas.
 In 1977 Pierre Béghin would solo the route in winter.